ICJIA/dev-icjia/content/blogs/blog-entry2.md

 ---
 title: External Website
-summary: This blog contains a link to external website
+summary: This blog contains a link to external website.
 ---

 <br />